kean/articles/2019-09-25-regex-matcher.markdown

 What do we mean when we say "match"?

 A conventional regex engine can find the first match in the string.
-It searches the entire input string for the first occurence of the regular expression.
+It searches the entire input string for the first occurrence of the regular expression.

 ```swift
 let regex = try Regex(#"<\/?[\w\s]*>|<.+[\W]>"#) // Finds tags